 '''

 <configuration name="Debug">

-property name="build_debug_information" value="Yes">
+configuration name="Debug">

+configuration name="Debug">

 '''

 Property Groups file format

 The CrossStudio project system provides a means to create new properties that change a number of project property settings and can also set C pre-processor definitions when selected.
 Such properties are called property groups and are defined in a property-groups file.
 The property-group file to use for a project is defined by the Property Groups File property.
 These files usually define target-specific properties and are structured using XML syntax to enable simple construction and parsing.